My younger brother sent me a text the other day, asking: “if I wanted to start DJing, where would I begin?”

 If I Was Interested In Starting To DJ, And I Knew What I Know Now, There Are A Couple Different Paths I Would Choose From

-Before we chose any of these paths, my #1 recommendation for a beginner controller is the Pioneer DJ DDJ-400 2-channel controller which unlocks Rekordbox’s “performance mode.”
+Before we chose any of these paths, my #1 recommendation for a beginner controller is the Pioneer DJ DDJ-FLX4 2-channel controller which unlocks Rekordbox’s “performance mode.” as well as Serato DJ Lite.
 However, you should also know about the other highly popular Rekordbox DJ controllers that Pioneer DJ manufactures and sells, just to give you an idea of what’s out there.

-The DDJ-400 the cheapest way to start DJing with the most bang for the buck.
-You’ll be DJing from a laptop but you’ll easily be able to transition to using USB sticks on CDJs.
-The DDJ-400 is designed to get you familiar with how Pioneer DJ club setups work.
-It is the #1 most sought after controller for beginners and it unlocks “performance mode” in Rekordbox.
-Brand new DDJ-400’s cost $250.
+The DDJ-FLX4 the cheapest way to start DJing with the most bang for the buck.
+You’ll be DJing from a laptop or mobile device, but you’ll easily be able to transition to using USB sticks on CDJs.
+The DDJ-FLX4 is designed to get you familiar with how Pioneer DJ club setups work.
+It has replaced the highly popular DDJ-400.
+Brand new DDJ-FLX’s cost $300.

 If money is no object for you, then get the DDJ-800 2 channel controller as a feature packed controller that is more than capable for a beginner.
 It is basically a DDJ-400 on steroids and also unlocks “performance mode.”
 Brand new DDJ-800’s cost about $860.